Everything is Possible in India: The power of mantra

 By the end of the day, I was doubled over with dysentery so painful that I couldn’t stand up and didn’t move from bed for 48 hours straight, completely missing my friends going away dinner.
 Is it a coincidence that I had just that morning been doubting my own health?

-Breaking Patterns of Negativity
+Breaking Negative Patterns

-“Perhaps Rishikesh is a bubble of instantly manifested thought-forms“ I mused.
+Perhaps Rishikesh is a bubble of instantly manifested thought forms “ I mused.

-Everything is energy, and energy is vibration.
-Sanskrit being a vibrational language has the ability to affect all of existence.
+Sanskrit, with its vibrational potency, is said to influence both consciousness and physical reality.
 The sounds of the Sanskrit alphabet (48 audible and 3 inaudible) were revealed to ancient sages through meditation.
 The 51 sounds are linked to the 51 energy pathways (nadis) and chakras of the body.
+The Sanskrit language is unlike any other in that it gives verbal expression to states of consciousness.

 In ceasing to entertain my miserable thoughts, I began to react less and give India my best regardless.
-Life is continually teaching lessons.
-We suffer less when we pay attention and learn.

 This Moment

-A few weeks later I traveled to McLeod Ganj where the Tibetans live in exile at 6,831 feet on the steep slops of the Himalayan Dhauladar Range.
+A few weeks later I traveled to McLeod Ganj where the Tibetans live in exile at 6,831 feet on the steep slopes of the Himalayan Dhauladar Range.
 It had recently snowed and I was cold.

 I don’t like being cold.